 The Group has a formalised process of budgeting, reporting and review.
-The Group's planning procedures forecast its profitability, capital position, funding requirement and cash flows on a company by company basis.
+The Group's planning procedures forecast its profitability, capital position, funding requirement and cash flows.
+Detailed plans are produced for two year periods with longer term forecasts covering a five year period which include detailed income forecasts.
+These plans provide information to the directors which is used to ensure the adequacy of resources available for the Group to meet its business objectives, both on a short-term and strategic basis.